‹ Back to The Vine

 Finding an efficient way to monitor finances and cash flow can contribute significantly to the success of any business.
 One way to organize business expenses and finances is by using business checking sub-accounts.

 Think of sub-accounts as having multiple business checking accounts, but in one centralized place.
 A sub-account can break down your main account into several different spending categories.
-With sub-accounts, businesses can easily keep track of incoming and outgoing cash, creating a seamless way to allocate funds based on specific needs and business goals.
+With sub-accounts, businesses can easily keep track of incoming and outgoing payments, creating a seamless way to allocate funds based on specific needs and business goals.
 This also helps give you an organized financial snapshot of your business at any given time.

 Just like your main bank account, sub-accounts allow you to initiate transactions at any time.
 You can also send and receive payments, view all transactions, and receive a separate statement for each sub-account.

-Increase profit over time.
+1. Increase profit over time

-Sub-accounts can help your business increase profit over time when used in conjunction with the Profit First method.
+Sub-accounts can help your business increase profit over time when used in conjunction with the popular profitability strategies.
 Traditionally, a business’s profits are equal to its income minus its expenses.
-With the Profit First Method, profit is subtracted from a business’s income first, and then whatever is left is allocated for expenses.
+With some methods, you subtract profit from your income first, and then allocate whatever’s left toward your expenses.
 From there, you make decisions for scaling your business based on the money left over after you’ve accounted for profit.
-By having a dedicated sub-account for profit and other cash buckets that tie into the Profit First accounting approach, you can streamline your accounting and guarantee that you stick to the required allocations to achieve success and growth with this strategy.

-Separate personal and professional transactions.
+2. Separate personal and professional transactions

 Separating personal transactions from business transactions but still having access to all the money in one place is particularly useful if you are self-employed or work as a freelancer.
 If this is the case, you will have fewer business financial transactions, so an option is to open up one main account for business and have a sub-account for personal transactions.
 Using sub-accounts separates business transactions from personal transactions, making it easier when tax time rolls around.